jundalisay/spblist/content/en/faqs/material.md

 {{< l a="Material-Superphysics" >}}
-The 19th century aether is the luminiferous aether of Hugyens which he derived from Descartes.
+The 19th century aether is the luminiferous aether of Huygens which he derived from Descartes.

 If you actually read his book, he is actually talking about the 2nd Element (spacetime) and not the pure aether.
 So the luminiferous aether naturally leads to Einstein's spacetime through the Michelson-Morley eperiment.